Escape Rooms of the Future – What can we expect?

 Escape rooms are a bit of an enigma.
 Their basic devices—elaborate secrecy, challenging puzzles, videogame-like immersion—can also be what holds them back when it comes to advertising.
 In fact, escape room owners are often asking themselves: how do I effectively market something without giving anything whatsoever away, but which also plays on this secrecy to fuel intrigue, trickery, and fun?

-The good news is that, unlike almost every other industry, escape room marketing has a limited history, which means veering from regular trends and unwritten protocols isn’t just advised, but expected.
+The good news is that, unlike almost every other industry, escape room marketing has a limited history, which means veering from regular trends and unwritten protocols aren’t just advised but expected.
 In fact, the very nature of escape rooms—puzzle-solving, teamwork and mystery—is essential in marketing new and existing escape room businesses to create a fresh vibe.
 In such a saturated world of entertainment, we should see escape rooms as a type of offline Virtual Reality experience, and pushing the limits of offline marketing comes with the territory.
 So here are our Top 10 Tips to help your business go boom.

 1. Take the afternoon off to visit your rivals